-In this section, we sketch our theoretical argument by adopting a narrative approach of the formation of the syndicate when the lead lenders' reputation suffers a loss due to an enforcement action.
-A formal model for this argument is provided in Appendix I. The syndicated loan market is an excellent setup to identify this potential reputational loss because the reputation of the lead arranger is a very important decision for participant banks to invest in a loan.
-The main reason for this is that the principal arranger is responsible for all price setting decisions and the monitoring process of the loan, and the participant banks must trust the lead arranger to participate in the syndicate (Sufi, 2007; Ivashina, 2009).
+In this section, we sketch our theoretical argument by adopting a narrative approach to the formation of the syndicate when the lead lenders' reputation suffers a loss due to an enforcement action.
+A formal and extended theoretical model for this argument is provided in Appendix I. The syndicated loan market is an ideal setup to identify the necessary conditions for a reputation-based disciplining mechanism to work because the reputation of the lead arranger determines participants' beliefs.
+The main reason for this is the principal arranger responsibility for all price-setting decisions and the monitoring process of the loan (Sufi, 2007; Ivashina, 2009).